AntonKueltz/fastecdsa/README.rst

 Security
 --------
-There is no nonce reuse, no branching on secret material, and all points are validated before any operations are performed on them.
-Timing side challenges are mitigated via Montgomery point multiplication.
+There is no nonce reuse, no branching on secret material, and all points are validated before being operations are performed on them.
+Timing side challenges are mitigated via constant time arithmetic, complete point arithmetic formulas, constant time combs for base point scaling and constant time montgomery ladders for arbitrary point scaling.
 Nonces are generated per RFC6979_.

 The default curve used throughout the package is P256 which provides 128 bits of security.
 If you require a higher level of security you can specify the curve parameter in a method to use a curve over a bigger field e.g. P384.
-All that being said, crypto is tricky and I'm not beyond making mistakes.
-Please use a more established and reviewed library for security critical applications.
-Open an issue or email me if you see any security issue or risk with this library.
+For more details on timing analysis see the jupyter notebook at :code:`side-channel-analysis.ipynb`.

+The above security discussion pertains to the operations that are exposed via the :code:`fastecdsa.ecdsa` and :code:`fastecdsa.eddsa` modules.
+Timing considerations do not apply to verify as verify does not operate on secret material.
+Primitive operations like point arithmetic, as well as user-defined curves, have no security guarantees.

+If you have any security concerns or disclosures please use the author's email found in the :code:`pyproject.toml` file.

 Python Versions Supported
 -------------------------